API

 The Modern API

-Over the years, what an “API” is has often described any sort of generic connectivity interface to an application.
+Over the years, an “API” has often been described as any sort of generic connectivity interface to an application.
 More recently, however, the modern API has taken on some characteristics that make them extraordinarily valuable and useful:

 • Modern APIs adhere to standards (typically HTTP and REST), that are developer-friendly, easily accessible and understood broadly.